winder/Universal-G-Code-Sender/README.md

 Technical details:
 * RXTX for serial communication.
+* JogAmp for OpenGL.
 * Utilizes One-Jar to bundle all dependencies into a single runnable .jar file.
-* Developed with NetBeans 7.1.2 or later.
+* Developed with NetBeans 7.2.1 or later.
 * For development you will need to install RXTX.
-* To build a release open the 'Files' pane and right click build.xml, then select 'Run Target' > 'onejar-dist-all-zip'.
-A new directory called 'release' will contain the .zip files.
+* To build a release open the 'Files' pane and right click build.xml, then select 'Run Target' > 'onejar-build-release'.
+A new directory named 'release' will contain the .zip file.

 Changelog
 ---------
+1.0.5 -> 1.0.6
+* 3D gcode visualizer!
+* - color coded line segments
+* - real time tool position
+* - real time gcode buffer position
+* Complete all-in-one release, 32 and 64 bit linux/windows/mac
+* Settings saved between runs (thanks lazyzero)
+* Due to popular demand, RaspberryPi support. (not tested)
+* Unit tests added, over 1200 lines of unit test code.

 1.0.4 -> 1.0.5
 * Job duration estimate now displayed when running a file.
 * Real-time machine position display for GRBL v8.0c.